 - Verify all monetary requests.
 No matter who or where the request comes from, make sure to verify all requests for funds, payments and transfers via another form of communication.
 A simple phone call or walking over to your coworker’s office could save your company significantly.

 Putting these practices into place can help your company avoid BEC attempts.
-However, if your company is targeted, remember to immediately alert your financial institution, IT department and file a complaint with the Internet Crime Complaint Center (IC3).
+However, if your company is targeted, remember to immediately alert your financial institution and IT department.